 Before joining the STEM Action Center he worked as a researcher and project manager at USU evaluating the outcomes of STEM related education initiatives in the state of Utah.
 He enjoys reading, rock climbing, painting, and visiting national parks with his wife Kaitlyn.

 Chuck Keeler, B.S. and M.Ed.- STEM Bus Manager

 Brad Hunsaker has always had a love for STEM fields and excelled in STEM classes.
 Brad was an Operational Meteorologist before joining the STEM Bus Team.
 He is originally from Woodbridge, Virginia.
 After spending 2 years in England and Wales, he moved to Utah to complete a B.S. in Atmospheric Science from the University of Utah.
-He has always loved teaching and guest taught elementary school classes about weather and forecasting. he is excited for the opportunity to take STEM on the road and get students as excited about STEM as he is.
+He has always loved teaching and guest taught elementary school classes about weather and forecasting.
+He is excited for the opportunity to take STEM on the road and get students as excited about STEM as he is.

 When Brad doesn’t have his head in the clouds he enjoys spending time outdoors with his family.

-Lolly Bowler – STEM Action Center’s Administrative Support Specialist
+Lolly Bowler – STEM Administrative Support Specialist

 After studying interior design at LDS Business College, Lolly served a mission in Nampa, Idaho.
 Her mission fueled her passion for service and helped her decide to pursue a career centered on making a difference in people’s lives.
 She is currently pursuing a Bachelor of Science in Public Health and Health Promotion through Brigham Young University-Idaho and hopes to one day develop a career in International Health and Non-Profit Management.

 Lolly is excited and humbled to be working with the STEM team, and enjoys learning new things and promoting education.
 In her spare time, she enjoys reading, crafting and learning new songs on her ukulele.